- How to connect Salesforce with Upflow and the three available options

 - Field Mapping Example: Select

-NetSuite Id as the shared identifier for mapping across platforms.
+NetSuite Idas the shared identifier for mapping across platforms.

 Option 3: Using another identifier

-- If you use an alternative identifier (e.g., app-specific Id, company registration number), ensure it is available in both Salesforce and and your billing tool, and imported to Upflow.
+Here, your billing tool and Salesforce account are not synchronized together.
+You will need to choose or create a dedicated shared identifier (e.g., app-specific Id, company registration number), ensure it is available in both Salesforce and your billing tool, and imported to Upflow.
+Below an example with NetSuite as billing tool:

 - Field Mapping Example: Choose the custom identifier field across all systems for accurate data synchronization: